-This 4-session onsite program welcomes all members of work teams as equally important contributors to the success of the organization.
+This program welcomes all members of work teams as equally important contributors to the success of the organization.
 In each session, teams will build emotional skills and communication skills, learn which kinds of emotion work each member is expected to perform, and how team members’ emotional styles work together (or perhaps clash).
-These sessions will focus on how to create a healthy environment that supports the team’s emotion work, empathy work, productivity, and success.
-Karla and the team will also work together to create focused, reliable, and individualized communication processes that will help all team members approach mistakes, sensitive requests, problems, and conflicts in skillful and effective ways.
+These sessions focus on how to create a healthy working environment that supports the team’s emotion work, empathy work, productivity, and success.
+Karla and the team also work together to create focused, reliable, and individualized communication processes that help all team members approach mistakes, sensitive requests, problems, and conflicts in skillful and effective ways.

 Ongoing Emotional Dynamics Consulting

 Developing an understanding of workplace empathy and emotion work requirements is a wonderful first step for any organization to take.
 However, knowing what to do about these requirements may require more finesse and support.
 Ongoing consulting is available to support teams and organizations in building and sustaining an emotionally well-regulated workplace.